ofallonlabs/saeedmirshekari/_src/blog/the-4-different-shades-of-data-scientists.md

 Within the Data Science workflow – (Data collection and storage, Data Preparation, Exploration and Visualization, Experimentation and Prediction), the Data engineer focuses on the first stage– Data Preparation and Data Storage.

-Data engineers typically have a background in computer science, engineering, applied mathematics, or any other related IT field.
+Data engineers typically have a background in computer science, computer engineering, programming or any other related IT field.
 They are usually excellent in coding and working with databases and cloud tools.

-<h3> T﻿ools used by Data Engineers </h3>
+<h3> T﻿ools used by Data Enginseers </h3>

 A data engineer must understand the most efficient ways to access and manipulate data.
 To work with data, data engineers employ specialized tools like: